Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Discussion

 \paragraph{Learned vs.\ random dictionaries.} To verify that SAE dictionaries learn meaningful structure rather than acting as random overcomplete projections, we train a control SAE with frozen random decoder weights (same architecture, only the encoder is optimized).
 At 10K clips, the learned decoder achieves $R^2 = 0.910$ (clip-pooled) compared to $R^2 = 0.578$ for the frozen decoder.
 This large gap confirms that the decoder learns a structured dictionary.
 Probe accuracy is similar (19.7\% learned vs.\ 19.6\% frozen), indicating that the encoder extracts discriminative features regardless of decoder quality.
 The decoder's role is reconstruction fidelity, not discrimination.

-\paragraph{Practical recommendations.} We recommend four operating points (see Table~\ref{tab:main_results}): Raster at low $\lambda$ for reconstruction fidelity, Temporal+M at moderate $\tau$ for temporal coherence, Separate at high $\lambda$ for action discrimination, and Raster at high $\lambda$ for interpretability.
-Spatio-temporal objectives are most beneficial for models lacking temporal pretraining (DINOv2).
-VideoMAE's temporal pretraining already provides much of the structure these losses aim to learn.
+\paragraph{Practical recommendations.} Table~\ref{tab:goals} gives four operating points, one per goal.
+The choice is also \textit{backbone-conditional}.
+Contrastive objectives are most useful on image-pretrained backbones such as DINOv2, which have no temporal pretraining to inherit structure from, whereas temporally pretrained backbones such as VideoMAE benefit mainly from the sparse decomposition itself.

+\paragraph{Toward interpretable video-language assistants.} The target for this work is the visual encoder inside a multimodal assistant, whose failures are often temporal: an object or on-screen element is represented correctly in one frame and lost in the next.
+The coherence loss documented above means the feature firing on an entity at frame $t$ need not be the one firing at $t{+}1$, which makes concept-level intervention ill-posed across a clip.
+Temporally coherent dictionaries restore that well-posedness, and combined with the known steerability of vision-encoder SAEs~\cite{pach2025sparse} they suggest stable handles on an assistant's visual stream.
+Extending this to the visual subspaces of omni-modal assistants is the natural next step.

-\paragraph{Limitations.} Our temporal contrastive losses pair the same spatial position across consecutive frames.
-This assumes approximate spatial correspondence.
-SSv2 uses stationary cameras filming tabletop interactions, so the vast majority of clips satisfy this assumption (objects move within the frame but the camera does not).
-K400 contains more camera motion, which may explain the smaller contrastive gains on that dataset.
-When the assumption is violated, the contrastive loss receives noisy positive pairs, which weakens but does not collapse the training signal (InfoNCE is robust to moderate label noise).
-Optical-flow-based correspondences~\cite{teed2020raftrecurrentallpairsfield} could address this but would introduce external dependencies and lose the model-agnostic property of our approach.
-We fix $k{=}64$ and expansion factor $8\times$ throughout.
-Varying these may shift the reconstruction--coherence frontier.
-Our main results use 10K clips.
-Scaling experiments at larger training scales (Supplementary Material) confirm that probe accuracy improves and the contrastive advantage persists.
-Our retrieval uses SSv2's formulaic action templates.
-Results on naturalistic benchmarks (MSR-VTT, DiDeMo) may differ.
-We report means across 3 seeds.
-Maximum observed standard deviation across all metrics is 0.3 pp for probe accuracy and 0.005 for $R^2$.
-Borderline comparisons (e.g., 20.1\% vs.\ 20.2\%) should not be overinterpreted.
+\paragraph{Limitations.} Our temporal losses pair the same spatial position across consecutive frames, assuming approximate spatial correspondence.
+SSv2's stationary cameras satisfy this for the vast majority of clips; K400's greater camera motion does not, which likely explains its smaller contrastive gains.
+When the assumption is violated the loss receives noisy positive pairs, weakening but not collapsing the signal, as InfoNCE tolerates moderate label noise.
+Optical-flow correspondences~\cite{teed2020raftrecurrentallpairsfield} could address this at the cost of external dependencies and the model-agnostic property we value.
+We fix $k{=}64$ and expansion factor $8\times$ throughout; varying these may shift the frontier.
+Our retrieval uses SSv2's formulaic action templates, so results on naturalistic benchmarks (MSR-VTT, DiDeMo) may differ.
+Across 3 seeds the maximum observed standard deviation is 0.3 pp for probe accuracy and 0.005 for $R^2$, so borderline comparisons should not be overinterpreted.